 Children arrive happy and eager to participate in their time at the nursery.
 Close and caring relationships between staff and children increase children's sense of trust and their self-esteem.
 Children show a strong sense of belonging.
-They actively make choices about their play, selecting resources and undertaking tasks from the broad, challenging and stimulating range available.
+They actively make choices about their play, selecting resources and undertaking tasks from the broad range available.
 They demonstrate good independent skills and successfully plan their own time, making decisions about what to do.
 They confidently put on aprons to paint and help themselves to a broad range of quality resources.
+However, the organisation of some group activities does not meet the needs of all the children.

-Staff effectively use the 'Curriculum guidance for the Foundation Stage', to provide good quality care and education.
-They plan activities that interest and motivate children.
+Staff effectively plan activities that interest and motivate children.
 Children enjoy many pleasurable experiences.
-For example, they take an imaginary car journey around the play area to see the crocodiles.
-They laugh with delight as they have fun with the musical toys.
-Staff consistently respond to the children's individual needs and adapt activities to follow their ideas and suggestions.
+For example, as they climb the climbing frame and imagine they are in a balloon flying over the nursery.
+Younger children laugh with delight as they have fun with the musical toys.
+Staff consistently responds to the children's individual needs and adapt activities to follow their ideas and suggestions.
 Children are encouraged and supported to extend and try out new skills.
-They receive high levels of support from staff that use observations and their knowledge of the children, to build on what they can do to extend activities at the child's own pace.
+They receive high levels of support from staff who use observations and their knowledge of the children, to build on what they can do to extend activities at the child's own pace.
 This results in children being confident enthusiastic learners.